-Number of Hours Allowed per Semester
+Number of Hours Allowed per Semester or Term

-The number of hours in which a student is allowed to register includes self-paced (correspondence) courses taken through Global Campus.

-Undergraduate students who wish to enroll in more than 18 hours in a regular term must be approved by their academic dean's office.
-Enrollment in an intersession is limited to a maximum of one lecture or lab course, with the exception of co-requisite courses, for a maximum of four hours.
+Undergraduate students in good academic standing who wish to enroll in more than eighteen (18) hours in a fall or spring semester, excluding intersession, must be approved by their academic dean's office.
+In addition to the fall and spring semester limit of eighteen (18) hours, undergraduate students may enroll in an August or January Intersession up to a maximum of one lecture or lab course, with the exception of co-requisite courses, for a maximum of four (4) hours.

-Undergraduate students who wish to enroll in more than 21 hours in a regular term must get a recommendation from their academic dean's office and be approved by the Academic Standards Committee.
+Undergraduate students in good academic standing who wish to enroll in more than twenty-one (21) fall or spring semester hours, excluding intersession, must get a recommendation from their academic dean’s office and be approved by the Academic Standards Committee.

-Undergraduate students who wish to take more than 7 hours in one five-week summer session or more than 14 hours total in the summer term must get a recommendation from their academic dean's office and be approved by the Academic Standards Committee.
+Undergraduate students in good academic standing who wish to take more than seven (7) hours in one five-week summer session or more than fourteen (14) hours total in the summer term must get a recommendation from their academic dean’s office and be approved by the Academic Standards Committee.
+In addition to the summer limits above, undergraduate students may enroll in a May Intersession up to a maximum of one lecture or lab course, with the exception of co-requisite courses, for a maximum of four (4) hours.

-For students with severe injury or illness of a temporary or permanent nature, less than 12 hours may be certified on a semester-by-semester basis as full-time with the approval of the student’s dean and the concurrence of a physician or licensed examiner.
+For students with severe injury or illness of a temporary or permanent nature, less than twelve (12) hours may be certified on a semester-by-semester basis as full-time with the approval of the student’s dean and the documented concurrence of a physician or licensed examiner.